-Ensuring all compliance, and health and Assisting employees with further education, as well as training and development opportunities that are beneficial to them within the Company, in the capacity in which they are employed.
+Ensuring all compliance, and health and safety training are completed as reauired.

+Assisting employees with further education, as well as training and development opportunities that are beneficial to them within the Company. in the capacity in which they are employed.

-Supporting skills development programmes, various learnership programmes, as well as leadership development.
+Supporting skills development programmes, various learnership development.

 Compliance training ensures that all employees meet the minimum legally required skills for their positions and all employees are upskilled on an annual basis to ensure compliance.
-Examples of considered. this type of training are:
+Examples of this type of training are: